DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle-cli/README.md

 Before running any command provided by this application the first time, you need to invoke: 'npm run install' to download the NodeJS dependencies.

+Make sure the 'package.json' point to the right version of Composer.

 # initializing the Vehicle Lifecycle application

 To populate the vehicle lifecycle business network deployed in the Blockchain with initial data, you need to submit a 'setup' transaction.
 The initial data are created in the transaction processor of this transaction.